BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Since the advent of ACA, healthcare systems have spent millions of dollars and undergone major disruption to their operations in order to transition to electronic health record systems.
 But legacy software is a concern in the healthcare industry.
 Companies are still seeking to fully optimize that investment and realize expectations on areas like clinical quality, integration of care and data interoperability.
 Adding another platform to an already complex technical landscape can be a difficult pill to swallow.

 But the demand for patient and employee transparency and access is too great to just sit back.
-Healthcare providers need to implement cloud technology that not only maximizes their operations' potential and alleviates complicated data demands, but also puts the patient first and fosters their relationship with healthcare staff.
+Healthcare providers need to implement cloud technology that not only maximizes their operations' potential and alleviates complicated data demands, but also puts the patient and fosters their relationship with healthcare staff.
 When healthcare companies prioritize continuous innovation by turning to transformative technologies -- in spite of complexity -- they are creating more opportunity to enhance patient engagement across the entire ecosystem.

 But before any implementation, companies need to understand what business outcomes they're trying to achieve -- don't implement cloud technologies for the sake of it.
 Understand how Salesforce Health Cloud can truly solve outstanding issues, provide a real return on investment and pinpoint areas where HCPs can be successful in their pursuit of providing superior care.